holasoybrisa666-max/ai_customer_service_demo/README_EN.md

 ##  Author

-**Ting Liu** — AI Developer & Automation Enthusiast
+**Brisa Liu** — AI Developer & Automation Enthusiast
  Email: [holasoybrisa666@gmail.com](mailto:holasoybrisa666@gmail.com)

 ---

-⭐ *If you like this project, consider starring it on GitHub!* ⭐
+⭐ *If you like this project, consider starring it on GitHub!*